Best Attractions in Devon

 One of the most complete examples of the moor’s prehistoric settlements, Grimspound is a stone enclosure littered with the leavings of 24 Bronze Age hut circles.
 First settled about 1300 BC, the village’s stone perimeter wall is thought to have stood at 1.7 metres high in places.

 An impressive Norman stronghold laid waste by Henry VIII, and one of the largest castle ruins in the south west, Okehampton Castle is mentioned in the Doomsday book.

 The Mad Axeman, Frank Mitchell and the Acid Bath Murderer were all inmates at gothic Dartmoor Prison in mist-wreathed Princetown.
 It has museum for the macabre-minded, featuring makeshift weapons and confiscated escape gear. including the time-honoured classic of knotted bed sheets.

-Buckfast Abbey.
-Built by six monks between 1907-1938 on the foundations of the former abbey that was disbanded in 1538 on the orders of King Henry V111.
+Built by six monks between 1907-1938, Buckfast Abbey was laid on the foundations of the former abbey that was disbanded in 1538 on the orders of King Henry V111.

-The last castle built in Britain, Lutyens-designed Castle Drogo, about a ten-minute drive from the cottage, is a quasi-mediaeval granite pile housing a remarkable collection of venerable artefacts, such as 17th-century tapestries.
+The last castle built in Britain, Lutyens-designed Castle Drogo, is a quasi-mediaeval granite pile housing a remarkable collection of venerable artefacts, such as 17th-century tapestries.
 One of our favourite walks, through Fingle Gorge, starts here.

 Museum of Dartmoor Life